 Buy it: Bronson Vitamin A 10,000 IU

 6. Vitamin D

-In 2013, Turkish researchers found that people with acne tend to have lower zinc levels than those without, and studies have shown that the mineral is almost as effective as antibiotics in killing acne bacteria.
-It reduces the inflammatory response in acne-prone skin, and it’s a powerful antioxidant.
 Look for zinc picolinate and zinc methionine, which are more easily absorbed by the body.
-High doses of zinc can cause stomach cramping and digestive upset, so check in with a practitioner about your dosage if you want to start taking zinc.
+High doses of zinc can cause stomach cramping and digestive upset, so check in with your doctor if you want to start taking zinc.

 Buy it: Source Naturals OptiZinc